grammerhub-team/grammerhub-team.github.io/README.md

 - #### Categories

-  A taxonomy used to group posts together.
+  A taxonomy used to group posts or projects together.
 Categories can be nested inside of one another, for example "News > Technology".
-See the official [Payload Nested Docs Plugin](https://payloadcms.com/docs/beta/plugins/nested-docs) for more details.
+See the official [Payload Nested Docs Plugin](https://github.com/payloadcms/plugin-nested-docs) for more details.

 ### Globals